mendix/docs/content/web-modeler/microflows-setting-and-changing-value.md

 title: "Set & Change a Value for Different Activities in the Microflows"
 category: "Microflows"
 menu_order: 50
-description: "Describes the process of setting the initial value for objects or variables in the Mendix Web Modeler."
+description: "Describes the process of setting the initial value for objects or variables in Mendix Studio."
-tags: ["web modeler", "microflow", "set value", "variable"]
+tags: ["studio", "microflow", "set value", "variable"]
 ---

 ## 1 Introduction

+This document describes how to set and change values for various activities in microflows of Mendix Studio.

 You need to assign a value to an object/variable, when you configure the properties of the following activities: